LAST REVIEWED Feb 09 2021 9 MIN READ

 Also, a Safe Harbor 401(k) plan can give companies access to a 401(k) plan without the NDT requirement.

-A Safe Harbor 401(k) provides nonelective employer contributions.
+A Safe Harbor 401(k) provides both elective and nonelective employer contributions.
 Due to those contributions, the plan is exempt from NDT requirements, and many financial experts recommend choosing Safe Harbor plans because of that exemption.
 The requirements for a 401(k) to qualify as a safe harbor plan are:

 A top-heavy test is the third type of nondiscrimination test that sponsors may need to undergo.
 Sponsors fail the test if over 60% of a plan’s assets are held by “key employees.”
 Key employees, who are different from highly-compensated employees, are defined as employees that fit any of these three descriptions as of the year 2020: